gorakhjoshi/WebDevelopmentFoundation/6. Typography/Quiz/README.md

 }
 ```

-### Q4.Why is it important to include web-safe, fallback fonts?
+### Q4.
+Why is it important to include web-safe, fallback fonts?

 - [ ] A. Using web-safe fonts will overwrite any custom fonts.
 - [ ] B. It’s not important to include web-safe, fallback fonts.
 - [ ] C. In the case that your custom fonts don’t render, web-safe fonts provide a secondary option.
 - [ ] D. Three fonts must be provided to `font-family`.

-### Q5.The following HTML code links to what Google Font?
+### Q5.
+The following HTML code links to what Google Font?

 ```html
 <link href="https://fonts.googleapis.com/css?family=Roboto" rel="stylesheet" />